2001 NBA playoffs: Best record in NBA

-The San Antonio Spurs clinched the best record in the NBA, and earned home court advantage throughout the entire playoffs.
-However, when they lost to the Los Angeles Lakers in the Western Conference Finals, the Lakers gained home court advantage for the NBA Finals.
-San Antonio's 58 games remains the lowest for a team with home court advantage throughout the playoffs, being 3 games fewer than the Pacers and Cavs' 61 in 2004 and 2010, respectively.
+The San Antonio Spurs clinched the best record in the NBA, and they earned home-court advantage throughout the entire playoffs.
+However, when they lost to the Los Angeles Lakers in the Western Conference Finals, the Lakers gained home-court advantage for the NBA Finals.
+San Antonio's 58 games remain tied for the lowest for a team with home-court advantage throughout the playoffs, being equal to the 2023 Milwaukee Bucks.

 Clinched a playoff berth

 The following teams clinched a playoff berth in the West: